maarten-pennings/howto/Quadro/readme.md

 We start by assuming the puzzle is solved.
 With that we mean that all pieces are in the box.
-And we will take the pieces out one by one.
+We will take the pieces out one by one.

 ### End situation

-When the puzzle is solved we do not know is how the cubes connect to pieces.
+When the puzzle is solved, we do not know how the cubes connect to form pieces.
 So we begin with drawing just the  cubes, not yet the pieces.

 ![Geometry](quadro-end.drawio.png)